andreasvc/disco-dop/docs/cli/treedraw.rst

 -n, --numtrees=x  only display the first x trees from the input.

-If no treebank is given, input is read from standard input; format is detected.
+If no treebank is given, input is read from standard input; format is detected;
+has the advantage of reading the input incrementally.
 If more than one treebank is specified, trees will be displayed in parallel.
-Pipe the output through ``less -RS`` to preserve the colors.
+The ANSI colors can be viewed in a terminal with ``less -RS``.

 Examples
 ^^^^^^^^